 - Option 3: Activate the Show VPN status in menu bar option and turn off the VPN connection from the menu bar.
 Fast and easy!

 As your goal is it turn off the VPN connection on your Mac, I suppose that you already know how to set up VPNs (Virtual Private Networks) on your device.
-However, that does not mean that I should not recommend our bat-iful post on How to use a VPN on Mac.
-Do Transylvanian bats love apples?.
+However, that does not mean that I should not recommend our bat-iful post on how to use a VPN on Mac.

 How does a VPN run on your Mac